 The Kelvedon Hatch Secret Nuclear Bunker was Britain’s Top Secret Nuclear Cold War Bunker, located just 20 miles from Central London in the County of Essex.

-It is the biggest and deepest Cold War bunker open to the public in the Southeast of England and is one of six underground bunkers in the UK that I have visited (and blogged about).
+It is the biggest and deepest Cold War bunker open to the public in the Southeast of England and is one of six underground bunkers in the UK that I have visited.

-Had nuclear war broken out, this is where the UK’s Central Government and Top Military Commanders would have come to.
+Had nuclear war broken out, this is where the UK’s Central Government and Top Military Commanders would have been stationed.

 The Bunker